Across the Sea to visit Capri

 Home to many designer shops, pristine streets, incredible floral gardens, luxurious hotels, a blue grotto, a dramatic coast, a wobbly chair lift, and epic cliff top views.

 All of this combined with the leisurely Italian atmosphere means Capri draws ferries full of tourists and luxury Yachts from all over the world to it’s glistening blue seas.

-We set off Super early for our Capri adventure, on the first ferry of the day leaving Sorrento at 7:15 am.
+We set off super early for our Capri in a day adventure, on the first Sorrento to Capri ferry leaving Sorrento at 7:15 am.

-We were on a mission to squeeze as much as possible from our Capri day visit.
+Early starts are highly recommended during a Sorrento summer, but we were also on a mission to squeeze as much as possible from our Capri day visit.